 Go to login.wello.solutions, enter your email and password as you would normally and click log in.

-Enter your emergency recovery key, then select Log in.
+Enter your emergency recovery key, then select Continue.

 Note: Users can switch back to their primary method via the links: “Use your phone” or “Use your email” on the Recovery Key login screen.